 You want to run a split URL test without integrating VWO with GA

 In a split URL test, the control page loads in the browser before the visitor is redirected to the variation page.
 Even before the redirection takes place, the GA code begins to execute on the control page itself.
 This could trigger a pageview on the control page in GA.
 This occurs mostly because VWO’s code is asynchronous in nature and gets activated at any time on the web page (and not necessarily at the beginning of the page).

-In a scenario where GA code is activated before the VWO code in a split URL test, anyone going to the variation is counted for the control’s pageviews as well.
-As a result, you’ll see that the pageviews for your control page are almost the double of your variation in a split URL test.
+In a scenario where GA code is activated before the VWO code in a split URL test, anyone going to the variation is counted for the control’s page views.
+As a result, you’ll see that the pageviews for your control page are almost double of your variation in a split URL test.

 To solve this issue, integrate the campaign with GA or UA, and create segments in GA to avoid capturing variation visits data in the control pageview data.
 To learn more about similar use-case, click here.

 Your Bounce Rate is Going Down in GA, But Not in VWO

 We recommend checking the bounce rate through custom variables in GA to know the accurate data.
-Use the non-interactive event in GA to make sure that Google does not count this redirection as engagement (or change your bounce rate) and only treat it as a pageview.
+Use the non-interactive event in GA to ensure that Google does not count this redirection as engagement (or change your bounce rate) and only treat it as a pageview.
 As soon as the event is created, GA starts collecting the data accordingly.
-However, it may take 24-48 hours before this new data begin to reflect in your custom variables reports.
+However, it may take 24-48 hours before this new data is reflected in your custom variables reports.

 You are Using the DoubleClick Code of GA for Tracking and Have Set the Prefix

 As long as you have a prefix set when using the DoubleClick code of GA, your tracking won’t work.
-Make sure that no prefix is set, if you want to track to work perfectly with the DoubleClick code.
+Ensure that no prefix is set if you want your tracking to work perfectly.

 Increase Timeout Values for VWO Async Code